Sallyliubj/Object-Detection-and-Tracking-in-Frequency-Domain/README.md

 2. Use frequency space to track and detect our stickers.

-Here is the [Final Report](<Final Report.ipynb>) of our project.
+For more information, please see the [Final Report](<Final Report.ipynb>) of our project.

-The folder 'Spectrogram Videos' contains our resulting videos of 2D spectrograms.
+- The folder 'Spectrogram Videos' contains our resulting videos of 2D spectrograms.
-The folder 'Videos_with_moving_stickers' contains the image frames of the videos we created for experimentation.
+- The folder 'Videos_with_moving_stickers' contains the image frames of the videos we created for experimentation.
-The folder 'Testing Algorithms' contains python files to generate the object tracking results.
+- The folder 'Testing Algorithms' contains python files to generate the object tracking results.
-The function [view_spectrogram.py](view_spectrogram.py) is used to generate the spectrograms.
+- The function [view_spectrogram.py](view_spectrogram.py) is used to generate the spectrograms.